 As for feta, what exactly is it?
 Feta is a white cheese soaked in brine that originates in Greece.
 Since 2002, the name “feta” has been registered as a protected designation of origin (“PDO”) by the European Union.
 This means that only this type of cheese, prepared in Greece, can be called “feta.”

-What’s more, the grazing conditions of the land, characterized by a limited supply of high-quality flora (which feeds the sheep and goats), create the distinct characteristics that we have come to love in what we call feta cheese.
+What’s more, the grazing conditions of the land, characterized by a limited supply of high-quality flora (which feeds the sheep and goats), create the distinct flavors that we have come to love in what we call feta cheese.

 Which Feta Cheese to Purchase